 An Interactive Entertainment Showcase submission is a shorter submission describing a novel approach to entertainment computing concepts.
 Submissions will be peer-reviewed and should be composed of a document with 4-5 pages using Springer LNCS format, and structured as follows:

-Successful submissions will be included in the conference proceedings.
 Submissions should follow the underlying extended abstract structure and must be clear, straightforward, and easy to understand.
 The extended abstract must contain the following sections: abstract and keywords, introduction, methodology, findings, conclusion, and references.
 Sections can be named differently, and subsections can be included.

-Submission deadline: April 10th, 2026
+Submission deadline: July 5th, 2026